An Intervention Specialist Master's Degree with an ABAI®-Verified Course Sequence

 - Concepts and foundations of applied behavior analysis

 - Identifying functions or problem behavior

 - Designing, implementing and evaluating interventions

 - Application of applied behavior analysis through the lifespan, including individuals with cultural and linguistic diversity, autism, traumatic brain injury and extremely challenging behaviors.

 This graduate program prepares educators to become leaders in schools and communities in the area of applied behavior analysis.
 Because the ABA coursework is an Association for Behavior Analysis International® (ABAI) verified course sequence, those who complete this emphasis will fulfill the coursework and graduate degree requirements to take the examination for certification as Board Certified Behavior Analysts (BCBA).

 Delivery Option & Start Term:

-Online program: start Fall or Spring term
+Online program: starts each Fall term

 This online program has been designed to fit around your schedule, with an accelerated delivery that lets you focus on one course at a time.